scikit-rf/scikit-rf/doc/source/tutorials/introduction.rst

 	@savefig operator_illustration,division.png
 	In [21]: (delayshort/short).plot_s_deg()

-Linear operators can also be used with scalars or :class:`numpy.ndarray`s that are of the same length as the :class:`Network`.
+Linear operators can also be used with scalars or an :class:`numpy.ndarray`  that ais the same length as the :class:`Network`.

 .. ipython::